Avanade/UnitTestEx/README.md

 ## API Controller

-This leverages the [`WebApplicationFactory`](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) (WAF) as a means to host a test server in process to invoke APIs directly using HTTP requests.
+Leverages the [`WebApplicationFactory`](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) (WAF) as a means to host a test server in process to invoke APIs directly using HTTP requests.
 This has the benefit of validating the HTTP pipeline and all Dependency Injection (DI) configuration within.
 External system interactions can be mocked accordingly.

 _UnitTestEx_ encapsulates the `WebApplicationFactory` providing a simple means to arrange the input, execute (act), and assert the response.
 The following is an [example](./tests/UnitTestEx.NUnit.Test/ProductControllerTest.cs).